-Frequently we are asked the question, why should I get a Quantity Surveyor to assist me with assessing depreciation on my rental property when it seems like a matter that an accountant can figure out?
+Frequently we are asked the question, why should I get a Quantity Surveyor to assist me with assessing depreciation on my investment property when it seems like a matter that an accountant can figure out?

 A quantity surveyor is a tertiary qualified professional that is degree qualified in the Science of Construction.
 This person as part of their education has completed sufficient credits to specialise in Quantity Surveying.
 It is this formal training that helps transform this person into what can be considered as a Building Economist.

-The ATO deems Quantity Surveyors suitably qualified persons to estimate the cost of construction for depreciation claims.
-Once registered, they can estimate the cost of construction for depreciation purposes.
 The construction cost is indexed in accordance with the Australian Institute of Quantity Surveyors.
 Different rates are applied depending on the type, quality of finish and year it is built.

 Registered Tax Agents.
 Are they all the same?

 Accountants are Registered Tax Agents and have the duty of providing general tax advice.
 Quantity Surveyors who are also Registered Tax Agents, will have conditions to their registration.
 They are limited to giving advice on the cost of construction and assets, and the depreciable value associated.

 What else can a Quantity Surveyor help me depreciate?